 Stocks Connected to Crypto

 You could also invest in companies linked to crypto.
 Either exchanges or those that create components to support the crypto industry or crypto payments.
-As a result this would be an indirect way of investing in cryptocurrency.
+This would be an indirect way of investing in cryptocurrency.

 A couple of examples are:

-- Nvidia (NVDA) which produce graphic processing units used in crypto mining technology systems.
+- Nvidia (NVDA) – which produces graphic processing units used in crypto mining technology systems.